cwqt/site/posts/2021-10-10-growing-potatoes.md

 ## step 4: water

-simulate playing animal crossing in real life by pouring water onto said potatoes with a watering can - i have no idea how often you're meant to water them but common sense would dictate a couple times a week, or whenever you remember to really...
+action all that practice of playing animal crossing into real life by watering said potatos - i'm not actually sure how often you're meant to water them but common sense would dictate a couple times a week, or whenever you remember to really...

 ## step 5: watch tateys grow